Sea Scouter Recognition

 Long Cruise Badge

 The Long Cruise badge may be earned by both youth and adults registered in Sea Scouts.
 A Sea Scout must be Ordinary rank before they can start recording cruising time for the Long Cruise badge.
 The Sea Scout must cruise for two weeks on any vessel or boat provided by the local council or the ship, or their own vessel when authorized by an adult leader in that Sea Scout ship.
 Each additional long cruise earned is marked by a red arc around the badge, until five such cruises have been completed.
 Then a single white arc replaces them around the badge.
 In the event that it is not possible to make a two-week cruise, a series of weekend or overnight cruises on any boat or ship may be made, provided that the total number equals 14 days.
 An adult leader may qualify for the badge without qualifying for Ordinary rank.

 America's Boating Club Finley Sea Scout Service Award

-The USPS “Finley Sea Scout Service Award” recognizes those members of the United States Power Squadrons who are also youth or adult Sea Scout leaders, and who have provided outstanding civic, educational, and fraternal leadership to both the Sea Scouts and the United States Power Squadrons, through civic involvement, educational achievement, and active participation in both programs.
+The America's Boating Club “Finley Sea Scout Service Award” recognizes those members of America's Boating Club who are also youth or adult Sea Scout leaders, and who have provided outstanding civic, educational, and fraternal leadership to both Sea Scouts and America's Boating Club, through civic involvement, educational achievement, and active participation in both programs.

 Sea Scout Leadership Award

-The Sea Scout Leadership Award is presented by councils, areas, regions, and the BSA National Council to Sea Scouts and adult Leaders who have made exceptional contributions to the Sea Scout program.
+The Sea Scout Leadership Award is presented by councils, service territories, and the BSA National Council to Sea Scouts and adult Leaders who have made exceptional contributions to the Sea Scout program.

 Sea Scouter Training Award